 In my quest to find the perfect alcoholic beverage in a can, here’s what I learned.
 Boozy tea is the next big thing, and canned wine is just as good as a bottle.
 While I was impressed by how great the wine tasted, the clear winner is boozy tea.
 There were so many exciting flavors to choose from, and both Owl’s Brew and Loverboy blew me away with how freshly brewed the tea tasted and how little (to no) artificial sweeteners were included.

-Moving forward, the next time I have to BYOB…I will be putting down the 12-pack of White Claws and possibly skipping over the canned wine in exchange for boozy tea.
+Moving forward, the next time I have to BYOB…I will put down the 12-pack of White Claws and possibly skip over the canned wine in exchange for boozy tea.
 And if you’re looking to try any of the drinks written above…my fridge is very stocked.